Nitin-CR/git-/Git_Branching.md

 ```
 It deletes the branch.

-To fix merge conflict we can either use github or the terminal but the easiest way is to it is to do it in a code editor.
+To fix merge conflict we can either use github or the terminal but the easiest way is to do it is in a code editor.